Select Page

 • Focus on Gifted and Talented Students, namely, identifying and catering for TAGS within the classroom learning environment.

-Our school committees (SAER, BeYou and Sustainability Committees) are continually looking at how the students, parents and staff can continually build upon learning pathways, foster communication and students’ social-emotional learning.
+Our school committees (SAER, BeYou and Sustainability Committees) continually look at how the students, parents and staff can build upon learning pathways and foster communication and students’ social-emotional learning.
 Such examples, though not limited to, are;

-• Lunchtime clubs to be run incorporating academic challenges, craft, maths, outside games and drama.
+• Lunchtime clubs will incorporate academic challenges, crafts, maths, outside games, and drama.

-• Various morning & afternoon teas inviting members of the school community to come together for various purposes. e.g. “New Parents Afternoon Tea” “Biggest Morning Tea”, “ESL Afternoon Tea.”
+• Various morning and afternoon teas invite members of the school community to come together for various purposes, such as “New Parents Afternoon Tea,” “Biggest Morning Tea,” and “ESL Afternoon Tea.”

 Several established and new pastoral care programs operate within the school and are managed by trained staff; consisting of classroom teachers and education assistants, and whole school initiatives developed by classroom teachers.

-Our school continues with our highly successful Rainbows Program (featured picture) and an onsite School Chaplain Chaplain Louise Parrish; both services being available when and if a student is so inclined to access the program.
+Our school continues with its highly successful Rainbows Program (featured picture) and an on-site School Chaplain, Mrs Louise Parrish.
+Both services are available when and if students are inclined to access the program.